NSombekke/Logic-LLM/improved_blogpost.md

 - Rens: ...
 - Roos: ...
 - Niels: Implemented the code for Llama models and LTL, acquired all results.
-- Sacha: Implemented LTL, dataset creation, revised the blogpost.
+- Sacha: Implemented LTL, wrote introduction and parts of LTL and the results, revised and structured blogpost.
 - AnneLouise: Researched the implementation of LTL, added two test sets for LTL, result analysis.

 ## Bibliography